mensbeam/HTTP-Client/README.md

 ## Class Synopsis

-**Note**: This does not document the async methods (`Client::requestAsync` and `Client::sendAsync`).
+**Note**: This class does not have the async methods (`Client::requestAsync` and `Client::sendAsync`) from Guzzle.
 While Guzzle internally relies on promises, they introduce unnecessary complexity without providing any real multitasking capabilities.
 Since PHP only introduced cooperative multitasking with Fibers in PHP 8.1 — and Guzzle does not utilize them — its promise-based implementation offers no actual performance benefits.
 Instead, it adds misleading abstraction without true async behavior.
-We have implemented these methods to maintain compatibility with `\GuzzleHttp\ClientInterface` so this class may be used in place of `\GuzzleHttp\Client` in Guzzle's other classes if need arises, but we do not support them and suggest not using them.

 ```php
 namespace MensBeam\HTTP;